AnnaBallerina/geb-spock-udemy/README.md

 # geb-spock-udemy
-Learn automation with Geb and Spock
+Udemy course "Learn automation with Geb and Spock".
+Another wrapper on Selenium WebDriver to resolve Automation need, so learning Geb and Spock to automate.